Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Introduction

+In contrast with the optimization-based MPC literature, sampling-based MPC methods generate an ensemble of roll-outs by randomly sampling control inputs \cite{nagabandi_neural_2018} and then applying an iterative refinement to obtain near optimal control sequences \cite{botev_chapter_2013, williams_model_2017}.
+These methods are favored in domains such as RL, as sampling-based MPC only requires zero-order model information, i.e. no gradient of the model, making them computationally cheap to evaluate.
+However, sampling-based MPC usually has no structured way of incorporating output constraints, since they rely on model roll-outs, and require the user to offload this complexity into other parts of the method, such as the model itself or the cost.
+In the context of RL, optimization-based planning techniques with explicit, learning-based models suffer from accumulating prediction errors \cite{moerland_model-based_2022}, exploding gradients due to backpropagation through time or model exploitation in regions of low data density \cite{kurutach_model-ensemble_2018}. \Cref{fig:venn} shows a conceptual overview of the mentioned strategies and their respective traits.

+The Select-DPC data-selection methods rely on finding high-dimensional nearest-neighbors, a concept that has been well established and applied in adjacent fields such as SLAM for feature matching and pose optimization \cite{bailey2006simultaneous}, 3D shape registration \cite{besl1992method} and in the context of dimensionality reduction and manifold learning \cite{jia2022feature}.

-Finally, we demonstrate the benefits of Select-DPC on three benchmark nonlinear systems including a planar rocket-landing, a two degree of freedom robotic arm, and a cart-pole inverted pendulum, comparing it to standard DeePC and a Time-Windowed DeePC approach and find that Select-DPC outperforms both in terms of closed-loop cost and prediction accuracy.
+\paragraph{Contributions} The contributions of this paper are threefold: \begin{enumerate}[leftmargin=0.6cm] \item We introduce \emph{Select-DPC}, a data-driven quadratic program predictive controller for nonlinear systems which implicitly linearizes the system dynamics in trajectory space by selecting and using only the most relevant data at each decision moment. \item We propose two data-selection methods to achieve linearization in trajectory space, a norm-based method and a manifold-embedding-based method. \item We demonstrate the benefits of Select-DPC on three benchmark nonlinear systems including a planar rocket-landing, a two degree of freedom robotic arm, and a cart-pole inverted pendulum, comparing it to standard DeePC and a Time-Windowed DeePC approach and find that Select-DPC outperforms both in terms of closed-loop cost and prediction accuracy. \end{enumerate}